PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Thoughts :** It is important to practice with real examples to identify whether a numeric or classification model.

-Today was the first meeting with the study group #sg_spanish I met @susyjam and @Joaquin it was a pleasant meeting
+Also, today was the first meeting with the study group #sg_spanish I met @susyjam and @Joaquin it was a pleasant meeting

 [D10]: https://github.com/PrisWen/Bertelsmann-Scholarship-Data-Track/blob/main/assets/D10_num_and_non_num.PNG